zappascout/devil_notes-sources/docs/notes_14_devil.md

-Kickbox's purpose is to stop coders being distracted by the peculiar demands of the machine during the gestation of an idea; to delay their urge to jump into code and start building, at which point an idea becomes fixed and they become attached to it, narrowing their purview.
+Kickbox's purpose is to stop coders being distracted by the peculiar demands of the machine during the gestation of an idea; to delay their urge to jump into code and start building, at which point an idea becomes fixed and they become attached to it, narrowing their view.

 ==the limitations and circumscriptions we need to be alert to yet seldom are==:
-In her digitally-themed show at the Guggenheim in the fall of 2022, the artist Sarah Sze had a river of images flowing up the spiraling inner walkway toward the top of the building.
+In her digitally-themed show at the Guggenheim in New York, in the fall of 2022, the artist Sarah Sze had a river of images flowing up the spiraling inner walkway toward the top of the building.
 In the notes she wrote that after reaching the top, "All of the images in the river crash